Photography composition: layers

 Scroll up to compare with the first photo.

-What if you’re shooting in a documentary style?
+What if you’re photographing in a documentary style?
 This is the second reason layers are great for composition.

 2. Layers in composition for story telling